kjs29/Javascript/exercises/object/12-array-converter.md

+# 7/3 (o)
-Write a function `arrayConverter(array)` that will intake an array as an argument and returns an object representing the count of each value in the array. **Hint:** don't forget you can check if a key is present in an object by using `obj[key] === undefined`.
+Write a function `arrayConverter(array)` that will intake an array as an argument and returns an object representing the count of each value in the array.

+**Hint:** don't forget you can check if a key is present in an object by using `obj[key] === undefined`.

 Examples: